 This marks the first time in two years that gasoline-powered N-Series trucks have been offered by Isuzu.
-Previously, N-Series gasoline trucks had been assembled by General Motors at its plant in Janesville, Wis.
+Previously, N-Series gasoline trucks had been assembled by General Motors at its plant in Janesville, Wisconsin.
 However, that facility ceased operations in 2009.

 Gassing Up N-Series Trucks